HanumathRao/aerospike-server/README.md

 Welcome to the Aerospike Database Server source code tree!

-## Prerequisites
+## Build Prerequisites

-The Aerospike Database Server can be built and deployed on various current GNU/Linux platform versions, such as the Red Hat family (e.g., CentOS 5 or later), Debian 6 or later, and Ubuntu 10.04 or later.
+The Aerospike Database Server can be built and deployed on various current GNU/Linux platform versions, such as the Red Hat family (e.g., CentOS 6 or later), Debian 6 or later, and Ubuntu 10.04 or later.

 ### Dependencies

 The majority of the Aerospike source code is written in the C programming language, conforming to the ANSI C99 standard.
-Building Aerospike requires the GCC 4.1 or later toolchain, with the standard GNU/Linux development tools and libraries installed in the build environment.
+Building Aerospike requires the GCC 4.1 or later toolchain, with the standard GNU/Linux development tools and libraries installed in the build environment, including `autoconf` and `libtool`.
 In particular, the following libraries are needed:

 #### OpenSSL